24/7 Care, 365 Days A Year.

-The Pride Veterinary Centre Vets at Night team works on site throughout the night to give dedicated care to emergency cases and hospitalised animals.
+The Pride Veterinary Centre Vets at Night team works on site throughout the night (7pm-8am) to give dedicated care to emergency cases and hospitalised animals.
 The vets and nurses have further training and considerable experience of critical care, and emergency surgery and medicine.

 Our telephones will be answered throughout the night by experienced staff for advice or to arrange an appointment.
 Appointments may be booked by phoning at any time during the night.
-We have an ambulance service available for animal transportation to and from the hospital should you require it.

-If you have an emergency during normal hours then please come straight to Pride Veterinary Centre and we will see you immediately.
+If you have an emergency during normal hours (8am-7pm) then please come straight to Pride Veterinary Centre and we will see you immediately.

 For emergencies during the day or night, it would help us to prepare for your arrival if you phone to let us know you are coming and what is wrong with your pet.
 We can also give you advice on first aid and how best to transport your pet.
 It is always best to bring your pet to us for treatment, rather than requesting a home or roadside visit, as we have all the facilities required for emergency care in the practice.